List of goalscoring NHL goaltenders: Technique

 A goaltender attempting to score on an empty net is not without risk, as doing so will often put the goaltender out of position and make it easier for the opposition to score should the goaltender's shot be intercepted.
 As such, goalies typically will only attempt to score if their team is leading by two or more goals.
 Of the eleven NHL goals scored by goaltenders directly, only three were scored by goaltenders with only a one-goal lead: Chris Osgood, Linus Ullmark and Tristan Jarry.
-Perhaps uncoincidentally, both Osgood's 1995–96 Detroit Red Wings and Ullmark's 2022–23 Boston Bruins were in the latter stages of dominant Presidents' Trophy-winning seasons when their goals were scored.
+Both Osgood's 1995–96 Detroit Red Wings and Ullmark's 2022–23 Boston Bruins were in the latter stages of dominant Presidents' Trophy-winning seasons when their goals were scored.

-Rule 27.7 was instituted in the 1966-67 season, after the Toronto Maple Leafs' Gary Smith had been knocked out by Montreal Canadiens defenceman J. C. Tremblay's bodycheck as the former was crossing the centre red line carrying the puck.
-Before the institution of the rule, the only recorded instances of goaltenders scoring goals involved them rushing to the other end of the rink, and they occurred generally in the early days of ice hockey, around 1900.
-Furthermore, before 1931, empty-net situations did not arise as it was not customary to pull the goaltender late in the game for an extra attacker to tie the game up.
-This technique is credited to Art Ross, coach of the Boston Bruins, who pulled Tiny Thompson in game two of the semifinal playoff series against the Montreal Canadiens.
-An instance of an attempted empty-net goal was recorded in 1947, when New York Rangers goaltender Chuck Rayner missed the net "by a whisper" which was vacated when the Toronto Maple Leafs had pulled Turk Broda.
+Rule 27.7, which prohibits goaltenders from advancing past the centre red line, was instituted in the 1966–67 NHL season.
+This was done after goaltender Gary Smith of the Toronto Maple Leafs was hit hard by Montreal Canadiens defenceman J. C. Tremblay's bodycheck as Smith was entering Montreal's zone carrying the puck.
+Before the institution of the rule, the only recorded instances of goaltenders scoring goals involved them rushing to their opponent's end of the rink, which generally occurred in the early days of ice hockey, around 1900.
+Furthermore, before 1931, empty-net situations did not arise as it was not yet customary to pull the goaltender late in the game for an extra attacker in an attempt to tie the score.
+This technique is credited to Art Ross, coach of the Boston Bruins, who pulled goaltender Tiny Thompson in game two of the semifinal playoff series against the Montreal Canadiens.
+An instance of an attempted empty-net shot by a goaltender was reported in January 1947, when New York Rangers goaltender Chuck Rayner "flashed 30 ft from his goal and grabbed an untended puck" then missed the net "by a whisper"—the opposing goal had been vacated by the Toronto Maple Leafs pulling goaltender Turk Broda.